 The seemingly endless rows of 500 cherry trees is a good spot for hanami with friends and family.
 The long stretch of Sakura trees can be best viewed from a riverside promenade or from ships cruising the river.

-Scenic view that is highlighted with over 4000 cherry trees on a spacious ground.
+A scenic view that is highlighted with over 4000 cherry trees on the spacious ground.
 The Osaka castle grounds stretched far from four sides of Osaka with wide lawns good for picnics and quick rendezvous.
-At night, the trees were lighted along with the castle’s illumintaion
+At night, the trees were lighted along with the castle’s illumination

 Expo 70 Commemorative Park

-Well known for its locally cultivated variety of late blooming Sakura trees, Ninnaji is surrounded with several hundred trees that are planted on the temple grounds.
-Omuro Cherry were considered as the late blooming trees every season.
+Well known for its locally cultivated variety of late-blooming Sakura trees, Ninnaji is surrounded by several hundred trees that are planted on the temple grounds.
+Omuro Cherry was considered as the late-blooming tree every season.

 Located in Kyoto.
-Maruyama Park is noted as the main center for cherry blossom viewing in Kyoto, and can get extremely crowded at that time of year.
-The park’s star attraction is a weeping cherry tree which becomes lit up at night.
+Maruyama Park is noted as the main center for cherry blossom viewing in Kyoto and can get extremely crowded at that time of year.
+The park’s star attraction is a weeping cherry tree that becomes lit up at night.